Ebeye Island: 21st century

 In 2010, 40,000 gallons of water had to be shipped to Ebeye when its water plant failed.

 A new Emergency Operations Center for the RMI was opened in 2024 on Ebeye.
 The new 2-story building houses offices to coordinate disaster relief throughout the RMI.

-In early 2024, the Marshal Islands were experiencing three months of drought, and in response international aid organization mobilized to bring some relief, such as extra water storage tanks.
+In early 2024, the Marshall Islands were experiencing three months of drought, and in response international aid organization mobilized to bring some relief, such as extra water storage tanks.

 In 2024, a plan was announced to build a protective seawall at Ebeye, to reduce erosion and help prevent inundation from waves that over top the island.
 The Marshall Islands periodically have issues with overtopping waves, which can damage infrastructure, cause injuries, and render ground water undrinkable.

 There is also a plan in the late 2010s and 2020s to modernize waste management.
 Currently there is a large dump at the north end of Ebeye.